FREQUENTLY ASKED QUESTIONS for People Considering Hiring a Private Investigator

 Where do I start?

-Many times, when people call and share their situation with us, it becomes eminently clear that what the caller suspects is obviously taking place.
+The first thing to do is to determine if you really even do need to hire a private investigator.
+Many times, when people call and share their situation with us, it quickly becomes clear that what the caller suspects is obviously taking place.

 Now, I have to remind myself that things are more clear to me for a number of reasons.
 First of all, I’ve been dealing with these exact types of situations for several years.
 We’ve come across most of the deceptions, schemes, rouses and lies that people use to pull off and cover-up their activities.
 At the same time, I have the added benefit of perspective.
 Having been in a situation, myself, where my wife was cheating on me, I realize that, being human, emotions insert themselves in tense situations and can cloud our judgment.
 Hell, my wife had been having an affair for almost a year before I figured it out and accepted it for what it was…and I was already a real police detective!
 Looking back, I’m astonished that I hadn’t put it together earlier, especially looking at some of the red flags that were, in hindsight, slapping me in the face.

 The point is, I think a part of my brain didn’t want to find out or know the truth, so I ignored the red flags and heard what I wanted to hear in what she was saying, ignoring (or as psychologists call it, “deleting”) what I wasn’t ready to deal with.

 So, back to my point, once you do accept that something nefarious is afoot, try to determine exactly what, if anything, is to be gained by getting proof at all.
 We often have to point out to people that call into the office that they already have all the proof they need.
 Private investigations can be very expensive and the best option might be to not hire one at all.

 Is it legal to hire a private investigator?